 Turn to good skincare and sunscreen to protect you from daily pollutants while you give your skin a break from clogging foundations and heavy makeup.

 Makeup plays a huge part in clogged pores.
-Products are usually formulated with heavy alcohols and fragrance to make it smell nicer and last longer and we already discussed what these can do to your skin.
+Products are usually formulated with heavy alcohols and fragrances to make them smell nicer and last longer and we already discussed what these can do to your skin.

 If you are dealing with subclinical acne, this may only be making your situation worse, so giving your skin the needed break will definitely improve your condition.